hingham/quakeProject/README.md

 **Website Features**

-Earthquakes appear on map with markers
+-Earthquakes appear on map as circular markers

-Raidus of markers correspondings with the magnitude of the earthquake
+-Raidus of markers corresponds with the magnitude of the earthquake

-Search filters allow you to search map by magnitude, location, and radius
+-Search filters allow you to search map by magnitude, location, and radius and zoom accordingly to show earthquakes

+-Earthquake markers respond to click event by showing infowindow and printing information about the earthquake stored in geoJSOn file

-Search filters tell you how many earthquakes happened in a given location (US state or country)
+-Search filters tell you how many earthquakes happened in a given location (US state or country)

-Some search filters trigger "earthquake" animation on site if function finds earthquakes in the location
+-Some search filters trigger "earthquake" animation on site if function finds earthquakes in the location

 **Credits:**